Do Robots Really Need Anthropomorphic Hands? A Comparison of Human and Robotic Hands: Robotic Hands

+Closely related to the concept of underactuation is the development of semi-rigid, or compliant-joint, robotic hands.
+Instead of traditional revolute joints, these designs utilize compliant flexure mechanisms to connect rigid structural links.
+This hybrid architecture allows the fingers to achieve passive adaptability, naturally conforming to complex object geometries upon contact.
+As a result, semi-rigid hands provide safe and flexible grasping without requiring fully soft elastomer bodies or highly complex control algorithms, offering a practical balance between traditional structural payload capacity and the compliance of soft robotics~\cite{Birglen2008Underactuated}.
+Prominent examples of this approach include the Yale OpenHand project~\cite{Ma2014underactuated}, which employs elastomeric joints connecting rigid finger segments to dynamically adjust to target objects.

+To systematically categorize these diverse design choices, spanning from fully actuated and redundant systems to underactuated and compliant mechanisms, Controzzi et al.~\cite{Controzzi2014Design} provide six possible kinematic architectures for robotic hands, depicted in Fig.~\ref{fig:kinematics_controzzi}.

 \textit{The Shadow Dexterous Hand} is one of the most advanced robotic hands and is produced by \textit{Shadow Robot}.
 It has five fingers and 24 DoFs, of which 20 are controllable.
 In addition, similar to the human hand, it is possible to perform opposition and reposition of the thumb, flexion, extension, adduction, and abduction of all fingers.
 Such movements enable a dexterous hand that can perform various complex manipulation tasks.

-Figure~\ref{fig:kin_shadow_dexterous_hand} represents the kinematic architecture of the Shadow Dexterous Hand using the kinematic notations derived from~\cite{Wang2008Topology} and depicted in Figure~\ref{fig:kin_legend}.
+Fig.~\ref{fig:kin_shadow_dexterous_hand} represents the kinematic architecture of the Shadow Dexterous Hand using the kinematic notations derived from~\cite{Wang2008Topology} and depicted in Fig.~\ref{fig:kin_legend}.

 A less complex robotic hand is the \textit{BarrettHand}.
 It has three fingers and eight DoFs, although only four of these are independently actuated using four motors.
 All fingers support flexion and extension movements.
 Opposition and reposition are possible with two fingers.
-The kinematic architecture of the BarettHand is depicted in Figure~\ref{fig:kin_barretthand}.
+The kinematic architecture of the BarrettHand is depicted in Fig.~\ref{fig:kin_barretthand}.